How I create a deer hide drum: steps, know-how and symbolism

 I let the process follow its natural rhythm, without artificial heat.

-🔊 The first heartbeat: a birth
+🔊 The first beat: a birth

 It's a unique moment: the drum comes to life.

-🎨 Personalization: Create according to your intention
+🎨 Customization: creating according to your intention

 Each drum is custom-made.

-The customer can choose:
+The client can choose:

 • the diameter (often between 12 and 16 inches),

-💛 Taking care of your drum
+💛 Caring for your drum

 • Keep your drum in a dry, temperate place.